Post Summary: Explore the wild terrain of Eastern USA with these 10 stunning National Parks on the east coast.

 Where To Stay: Midcentury Modern VRBO, Parma Heights Home, or Inn at Brandywine Falls

 East Coast National Parks Road Trip

-Trying to plan an east coast national parks road trip is admittedly a little harder than planning a west coast road trip since there aren’t as many, and they’re quite spread out.
-It doesn’t mean it’s impossible, though.
+Trying to plan an East Coast national parks road trip is admittedly a little harder than planning a West Coast road trip since there aren’t as many, and they’re quite spread out.
+It doesn’t mean it’s impossible, though!
 Here are a few paths you can try with suggested time frames.
-The time frames we recommend is for someone who enjoys traveling at a slow to moderate pace.
+The time frames we recommend are for someone who enjoys traveling at a slow to moderate pace.
 We’ve also added in extra time for visiting nearby sites outside of the park.
 Time frames can be shortened for someone who enjoys traveling faster.

 Happy exploring!
 We hope you enjoyed our post on the incredible national parks on the east coast.

 If you liked this post, you can check out our sister post about 17 Must-See West Coast National Parks.